haggen/wayjs/README.md

 You'll need [mocha](https://github.com/visionmedia/mocha) to run the tests.

-Inside WayJS's directory, run `npm install -g`.
-The `-g` flag tells the NPM to install the dependencies globally so mocha's binaries goes in `/usr/bin` directory.
+Inside WayJS's directory, run `$ npm install -g`.
+The `-g` flag tells the NPM to install the dependencies globally so mocha's binaries goes in your `/usr/bin` directory.

-Then run `mocha`.
+Then run `$ mocha`.

 ## Usage: